 This is the utter excitement and euphoria you feel upon return home.
 You get to celebrate with your family and friends again,

 “Oh and look my favourite Thai restaurant is still open“, and “My God look how beautiful the beach is.”

-There’s always Vegemite in your cupboard, the kookaburras sing to you each morning, and “Aren’t Australians just so friendly?”
+There’s always Vegemite in your cupboard, the kookaburras sing to you each morning, and you can’t stop saying “Aren’t Australians just so friendly?”

-As with all honeymoons, they eventually end, (even if you can stretch them out for 5 years.) and end in a big way.
+As with all honeymoons, they eventually end, (even if you can stretch them out for 5 years) and end in a big way.